MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 Point values : +1, -1, +1, 0, 0, -1, -1, +1, 0, +1, 0
 Running Count : +1, 0, +1, +1, +1, 0, -1, 0, +1, +2

 At the end of the deck your running count should be +2.
 If it is not +2 then you have not counted correctly assuming your deck contains 52 cards.
 Count again without shuffling the deck until you finish with +2 to figure out your mistake.
-Than shuffle and start again.
+Then shuffle and start again.
 Then start showing two cards at a time, you’ll see many time cards cancel them with a +1 -1.
 Train as much as you can, you should be able to count down a deck in 40 secondes or less before attempting any try in a real casino.

 In shoe game, train yourself to count multiple deck at a time, note that your final count is always 2 times the number of decks you are using.
 With 4 decks, your running count at the end should always be +8.